 Carrying a limited amount of cash is a great way to avoid overspending and stop yourself from reaching for that credit card.
 One effective way to track your spending is by setting physical spending limits for each category using cash.

-With this system, you’ll determine how much money you’ll allot for each category, write the category on an envelope, and put the cash for that category’s spending inside.
+With this system, you’ll determine how much money you’ll allot for each category, write the category on an envelope, and put the cash inside for that category’s spending.
 This way, you’ll easily know how much you’re spending on each category and where you can make adjustments.
 To get started, check out our guide on how to budget with a cash envelope system.

 Another way to keep track of your spending is by recording each transaction in a Google Sheet.
-This completely free and easy-to-use tool provides pre-made budget templates that you can edit to include your budget categories, income and bills.
+This completely free and easy-to-use tool provides pre-made budget templates that you can edit to include your budget categories, income and recurring expenses.

 The “Monthly Budget” template includes a tab dedicated to transactions.
-In this tab, you can record any dollar spent while your monthly budget in the same sheet automatically updates with your new remaining balance in each category.
+In this tab, you can record any dollar you spend, and the sheet will automatically update your remaining balance in each category.
 To get started with this template, follow our guide on how to budget with Google Sheets.